jzhangc/git_tf2_experiments/README.md

 # Tensorflow 2.5 with Apple-Metal gpu acceleration

-experimental codes for Tensorflow 2.5 with Apple-Metal GPU acceleration for Mac (both Intel and Apple chips)
+Experimental codes for Tensorflow 2.5 with Apple-Metal GPU acceleration for Mac (both Intel and Apple chips)

 ## UPDATE (June.2021)